Communities

 Our aim is to run Codidact for the communities that use them, both regulars and visitors.
 (Every regular was once a visitor; we need to draw people in.)
 I'm having trouble understanding how threaded comments make people feel unwelcome.
 And if people have answers to questions, we want to give them the extra visibility of actual answers, not have that answer be buried deep in comments like on Reddit or Quora.
 What am I missing?
 I feel like I'm not fully understanding your comment, sorry.

-KalleMP‭ wrote almost 2 years ago · edited almost 2 years ago
+KalleMP‭ wrote over 2 years ago · edited over 2 years ago

 I read all the answers and comments before I engage.
 I see no point in repeating something that may already be in an answer or previous comment that would be wasting everyone's time so I cannot leave comments unexpanded.
 So all top level comments may as well be expanded unless there are really lots and I would have nothing to add anyway.